iamjikkualex/little-lemon-backend-capstone/README.md

 # Meta Back-End Capstone Project

-A Django project for building APIs using the Django REST Framwork.
+A Django project for building APIs using the Django REST Framework.